 Bales of straw or hay should not be placed inside the chicken coop as insulation.
 Mold and fungus grow on them, and mites often live inside the straw, creating a respiratory health disaster zone inside the coop; of particular concern is Aspergillosis (brooder pneumonia).

-Covering run walls with 4 or 6 ml contractor’s plastic sheeting or tarps can serve several purposes: it provides the flock with a warmer run by keeping rain, wind and snow out during the day and it can keep the coop warmer and draft-free at night, depending upon the location of the run relative to the coop.
+Covering run walls with 4 or 6 ml contractor’s plastic sheeting plastic or tarps can serve several purposes: it provides the flock with a warmer run by keeping rain, wind and snow out during the day and it can keep the coop warmer and draft-free at night, depending upon the location of the run relative to the coop.
 Furring strips should be nailed or screwed to the structure to ensure that the plastic remains in place.
+Staples are likely to fail in windy conditions.
+I use 6ml opaque sheeting and clear plastic sheeting for the front of the runs for glass-like visibility

 VENTILATE WITHOUT DRAFTS